-Transport regulations require that all minibuses and public service vehicles used either as an express carriage or contract carriage have on a board a first aid container.
+Transport regulations require that all minibuses and public service vehicles used either as an express carriage or contract carriage have a first aid container onboard.

 First Aid Accommodation

 The school medical room, which provides suitable and sufficient accommodation, is situated next to reception.